 - Requiring assignments be submitted online so instructors can offer longer office hours to visit with students directly.

-- Finding processes that work, where improved student success is evident and a better learning experience is had by students.
+- Finding processes that work to improve student success and support a better learning experience.

 Take special measures

 At its center, technology improves educational access.
 Willing learners can obtain the content and materials they need to have a successful collegiate career with technology.

 However, if they aren’t taught how to properly use that technology by instructors, the system ceases to be beneficial.
 It’s up to the college leadership of today and tomorrow to consider this aggregate approach when developing programs for future college students.